Tanq16/cli-productivity-suite/README.md

 ## Introduction

-Use this to easily install a custom and funky shell experience along with a cool `vim` and `tmux` installation.
-Before anything else though, install the [Nord](https://www.nordtheme.com/) theme for the most seamless experience with `tmux` and `vim`.
-You could also change configurations for other preferred themes.
+Use this repo to easily install a custom, cool and funky shell experience along with an awesome `neovim` and `tmux` installation.
+Before anything else though, install the [Nord](https://www.nordtheme.com/) theme for the most seamless experience with `tmux` and `neovim`.

-Also install a "nerd" font for you terminal emulator, because ligatures are cool.
-Recommended one is [JetBrains Mono Nerd Font](https://github.com/ryanoasis/nerd-fonts/releases/download/v3.0.2/JetBrainsMono.zip).
+Also, install a "nerd" font for your terminal emulator.
+My recommendation is [JetBrains Mono Nerd Font](https://github.com/ryanoasis/nerd-fonts/releases/download/v3.0.2/JetBrainsMono.zip).

 Don't forget to read the "Post Installation" section.